This DIY post is specifically for a purchased craft kit that you can find on my Etsy shop.

 Slide the dowel rod through the two precut holes at the top of the banner, making sure that the middle of the rod is visible to the back of the banner and the two ends of the dowel are visible from the front (as shown below).

 Attaching the Twine to the Dowel

 You will be threading your twine through the same holes as the dowel, one side at a time.

 To do this, take one end of the twine and thread it through one of the holes in the banner starting from the front and pushing through to the back of the banner.

 Once your twine is thread to the back of the banner, tie it to the dowel.

 Follow the same steps on the other side of the dowel, so that both sides are tied (as shown below).

 Secure the Twine to the Back of the Banner

-Lift your felt square and add glue to it.
-Then, place it over top of the knotted twine on the back of the banner.
+Add glue to the bottom of the squares and then, place them over top of the knotted twine on the back of the banner.
 This will hold your twine in place once the glue is dry.